efrantar/rob-twophase/README.md

 ## Usage

 Usually you will probably want to use this as an API.
-The file `cube.h` provides 3 simple function for solving cubes with the twophase algorithm, optimally and for generating scrambles to unfiorm cubes.
+The file `cube.h` provides 3 simple function for solving cubes with the twophase algorithm, optimally and for generating scrambles to uniform cubes.
 Their interfaces are completely decoupled from any internal structures and work solely with `std::string`s.
 A short example is shown below, refer to respective function documentation for details.